AdobeDocs/analytics.en/help/technotes/terms.md

 * **Customer attributes:** An Experience Cloud feature that allows the upload of attribute data.
 See [Customer attributes](https://experienceleague.adobe.com/docs/core-services/interface/customer-attributes/attributes.html) in the Core Services user guide.
 * **Customer support delegate:** A designated user authorized to interact directly with Adobe Customer Care.
 See [Customer support delegates](https://helpx.adobe.com/experience-cloud/supported-users.html) in the Experience Cloud Knowledgebase.
 * **Data collection server:** Adobe-owned servers that receive and process data.
 Image requests are sent to Adobe's data collection servers for use in reporting.
 * **Data connectors:** A complete development solution that allows a third party to automate the uploading of data into Adobe Analytics.
 Customers of that third party can use a data connector to enrich their data in Adobe Analytics.
 Most data connectors use a similar workflow used in Data Sources.
-See Data Connectors in the Import user guide.
+See [Data Connectors](/help/import/data-connectors/data-connectors-eol.md) in the Import user guide.
 * **Data feed:** A raw data export that lists every hit as a row and variables as separate columns.
 Most commonly used to export Adobe Analytics data to a third-party database.
 See [Data feeds](/help/export/analytics-data-feed/data-feed-overview.md) in the Export user guide.
 * **Data sources:** Allows a user to upload data from a file into Adobe Analytics.
 The file is typically pulled from an FTP site.
 See [Data Sources](/help/import/c-data-sources/datasrc-home.md) in the Import user guide.
 * **Data Warehouse:** A feature in Adobe Analytics that allows you to request larger reports.
 See [Data Warehouse](/help/export/data-warehouse/data-warehouse.md) in the Export user guide.
+* **Data Workbench:** Formerly known as Insight.
+Designed to collect, process, analyze, and visualize data from both online and offline customer interactions across multiple channels.
 * **Dimension:** A component type that contains variable values, like text.
 Examples include Page Name, Tracking Code, or Referring Domain.
 A metric is typically its counterpart.
 * **Event serialization:** The process of implementing measures to prevent the collection of duplicate events.
 See [Event serialization](../implement/vars/page-vars/events/event-serialization.md) in the Implement user guide.
 * **eVar:** See Conversion variable.